Uranium in Kyrgyzstan

 KGRK was continuing to invest in its plant, and was aiming for 3500 tU/yr capacity.
 Further plans involve re-treatment and disposal of its own tailings on site.
 Early in 2013 KMPC was considering embarking upon mining in Kazakhstan, possibly in joint venture with Kazatomprom, or directly purchasing feed and selling the product to Russia, rather than toll milling.
 The company also was considering mining the Sary-Jaz group of deposits at Berkutsky, Schastlivy and Muzbulak projects.
 The prospective Kamyshanovskoye and Serafimovskoye deposits were also mentioned, with priority for exploration at Kyzyl-Ompul (Azarga Uranium holds a 424 sq km lease there).

 However, in October 2015 the government said that KGRK might cease production due to lack of supply of uranium feed.
 It was appealing to Renova to secure more work for the mill.
-In November 2015 the mill closed, due to lack of toll processing orders from Kazakhstan, and in February 2016 the company decided to close the plant an lay off staff.
+In November 2015 the mill closed, due to lack of toll processing orders from Kazakhstan, and in February 2016 the company decided to close the plant and lay off staff.
 There were calls to return the enterprise to state ownership.

-There are several tailings storage facilities in Kyrgyz the Republic, and more stretching 300 km to the west in Uzbekistan and Tajikistan.
+Apart from at Kara Balta, there are several tailings storage facilities in the Kyrgyz Republic, and more stretching 300 km to the west in Uzbekistan and Tajikistan.
 Some of them, especially around and above Mailuu-Suu in Jalal-Abad oblast which was threatened by a landslide in 2003, are in poor condition as no rehabilitation was done to either tailings storage facilities, waste rock dumps or uranium mining sites after Soviet mining ceased.
 Mailuu-Suu (or Mayli-Suu) has 23 uranium tailings dams containing 1.9 million cubic metres of material arising from the operation of Zapadnyi Mining and Chemical Combine to 1968 on the hillside above the town of 20,000 people.
 It is highly polluted by radionuclides and heavy metals, and high incidence of cancer is reported.
 It is 25 km upstream of the densely-populated Fergana Valley with the Syr Darya River.
 Tuyuk-Suu in the Min-Kush valley in the centre of the country contained 430,000 cubic metres of uranium tailings, and the clay cover had degraded.
 In 1996 the Ministry of Environment led a $0.5 million project to assess and monitor uranium legacy issues in the southern part of Jalal-Abad oblast.
 The government considers these two sites as the highest priority for remediation.

 The Industrial Association Southern Combine for Polymetals (IA Yuzhpolimetall) was established on the basis of the Kyrgyz Mining Combine founded in the 1960s.
 The Combine mined and processed uranium ores from the Southern Kazakhstan region to 1991.
 Throughout the period of the Combine's activities, 55 million cubic metres of below-ore-grade material and barren rocks in 18 dumps covering 214 ha and with 600 TBq activity were accumulated.
 These were all some 80 km from populated areas.
 Four tailings dams containing a total of 35 million cubic metres of fine tailings were formed on its sites, covering 258 ha and with 3200 TBq of activity.
 Three of the tailings dams, up to 11 km from Min-Kush, were finished between 1960 and 1969, after which half a metre of loam was compacted on the surface.

 High-level discussions with Russia in 2004 in connection with setting up the Zarechnoye JV in Kazakhstan addressed the issue of rehabilitation of Kyrgyz tailings storages and uranium mining areas, particularly tailings near Kadgy Sai on the shore of Lake Issyk Kul in the east, Min Kush in the Tien Shan mountains, and Mailuu-Suu.
 The projected cost was $8.8 million.
-VNIPipromtekhnologii (VNIPIPT) and ARMZ had looked at investments in project related to rehabilitation of territories affected by uranium mining enterprises, including Kyrgyzstan.
+VNIPIpromtekhnologii (VNIPIPT) and ARMZ had looked at investments in projects related to rehabilitation of territories affected by uranium mining enterprises, including Kyrgyzstan.

 Over 2010-12 a World Bank-funded pilot project recovered one precarious tailings dam near Mailuu-Suu and reburied it at a cost of $8.4 million.
-This led to an estimate of $50 million to deal with ten other high-risk tailings in the area, and the Kyrghyz government appealed to the EU for this.
+This led to an estimate of $50 million to deal with ten other high-risk tailings in the area, and the Kyrgyz government appealed to the EU for this.
 A total of 36 waste piles and mill tailings have now been partially remediated and cultivated, and several landslide-prone spots near tailings have been improved and re-engineered to reduce the likelihood of seismic impact.
 This has been with assistance from the IAEA and some international funding.
 However, many of these projects remain incomplete, and many mines in need of remediation are

 in poor condition due to lack of funding.